smartcontractresearchforum/docs/en/hiring_project_management.md

-# SCRF: Job Description - Project Management
+# SCRF: Project Management Project Management

 ## What is SCRF?

 The [Smart Contract Research Forum](https://www.smartcontractresearch.org/) is where academics, researchers, and industry leaders from all over the world come together to discuss research, solicit thoughtful peer review, and find new projects on which to collaborate.

-You can learn [more about SCRF here](https://github.com/smartcontractresearchforum/docs).
+## SCRF Mission

+SCRF is a premier, open discourse hub dedicated to web3 advancement with tools in place to amplify the latest quality research, reward contributions, deliver insights, and facilitate industry connections.
+Composed of an active international community, SCRF connects academic researchers with blockchain innovators to collaborate on solutions.

-## Role Description
+## Role Summary

 We are looking for part-time, paid Project Managers of all skill levels who are excited by the prospect of supporting our community focused on open blockchain research.
 We have many [initiatives](https://github.com/orgs/smartcontractresearchforum/projects/4) on the go; we need people to dig in, take ownership, and help shepherd them to success.